istergak/MSc-Computational-Physics-AUTH/Thesis - ML and ANNs regression models for Exotic Star's EOSs/Part 3 - Training and testing ML regression algorithms/README.md

 ## Modules

-[data_analysis_ES_ML.py](https://github.com/istergak/MSc-Computational-Physics-AUTH/blob/main/Thesis%20-%20ML%20and%20ANNs%20regression%20models%20for%20Exotic%20Star's%20EOSs/Part%203%20-%20Training%20and%20testing%20ML%20regression%20algorithms/data_analysis_ES_ML.py): module containing functions and classes for assessing linear correlations in regression data, training and testing machine learning regression models, storaging the fitting results in .pkl files, loading the .pkl files of trained models, storaging summary results in .csv files, loading and presenting the summary results in **PrettyTable** and **bar plots** forms
+[data_analysis_ES_ML.py](https://github.com/istergak/MSc-Computational-Physics-AUTH/blob/main/Thesis%20-%20ML%20and%20ANNs%20regression%20models%20for%20Exotic%20Star's%20EOSs/Part%203%20-%20Training%20and%20testing%20ML%20regression%20algorithms/data_analysis_ES_ML.py):Module containing functions and classes for **a)** assessing linear correlations in regression data, **b)** training and testing machine learning regression models, **c)** storaging the fitting results in .pkl files and loading the .pkl files of trained models, and **d)** storaging summary results in .csv files, loading and presenting the summary results in *PrettyTable* and *bar plots* forms

 ## Jupyter Notebooks